-Of further notable interest is that in 3 of 4 RPE cases for which an event directly attributable to RPE was documented, extravasation of iodinated contrast medium for a contrast-enhanced CT scan earlier on that day had already been documented.
-This happened despite the standard procedure for intravenous tracer injection in operation in the authors' medical center-a procedure that is carefully explained by the authors, including a patency check by confirming adequate blood return.
+Of further notable interest is that in three out of four RPE cases, for which an event directly attributable to RPE was documented, already extravasation of iodinated contrast for a contrast enhanced CT earlier on the day was documented.
+This happened despite the standard procedure for intravenous tracer injection in operation in their medical center, that is carefully explained by the authors, including a patency check by confirming adequate blood return.
 Circumstances possibly leading to the reuse of an injection site at which extravasation occurred are not elucidated.
-It does emphasize the importance of a proper patency check and to refrain from reusing an injection location that recently was subject to extravasation.
+It does emphasize the importance of a proper patency check and to refrain from reusing an injection location which recently was subject to extravasation.

-The authors mention that from September 2017 on, all intravenous injections of ^{99m}Tc-methylene diphosphonate were performed using a small-gauge butterfly needle as opposed to a straight stick technique injection.
+The authors mention that from September 2017 on, all tracer injections were performed using a small gauge butterfly needle for intravenous injections of 99mTc-MDP, as opposed to a straight stick technique injection.
 Unfortunately, no information is given on the frequency of RPE before and after the change in technique.

-Studies of RPE cases that report clinical follow up in other abundantly used tracers, such as other ^{99m}Tc-labeled tracers, 18F-FDG, or 68Ga-labeled tracers, are still missing.
-The same is true for all new diagnostic tracers recently being introduced into the clinic.
+Studies of RPE cases that report clinical follow up in other abundantly used tracers such as other ^{99m}Tc-labeled tracers, 18F-FDG or 68Ga-labelled tracers, are still missing.
+The same is true for all recently new diagnostic tracers being introduced to the clinic.